What are two ways that Americans can participate in their democracy?

 Why voting matters

-In the United States, the Voting Rights Act ensures that almost everyone has Voting Rights.
+In the United States, the Voting Rights Act (Originally 1965), ensures that almost everyone has Voting Rights.
 People can engage in important political action simply by voting in elections, unlike earlier in American history when voting rights were limited.

 Join a Political Party